 Salò, or the 120 Days of Sodom, is available on BFI Blu-ray now.

-Not all horror contains supernatural entities, serial killers or monsters that lurk under the bed.
-Some of the most potent gutwrenching horrors explore the human mind and our ability to enact heinous acts of violence under a veil of control, political belief and social ideology.
-Salò, or the 120 Days of Sodom, is one of these films, its visceral power echoing over the years since its world premiere in 1975.
-However, one question remains, is Salò a horror movie?
-This question is impossible to answer, as Salò defies any simple genre labels, but one thing it isn’t, despite the accusations, is sadomasochistic pornography.
-There is nothing remotely sexually stimulating in the events Pasolini creates, despite the naked bodies, sexual acts and depravity on display.
+Not all horror contains supernatural entities, serial killers or monsters who lurk under the bed.
+Some of the most potent gutwrenching horrors explore the human mind and our ability to enact heinous acts of violence under the guise of control, political belief and social ideology.
+Salò, or the 120 Days of Sodom, is one of these films, its visceral horror just as powerful now as it was at its world premiere in 1975.
+Salò defies simple genre labels; is it horror?
+Or is it political drama?
+One thing is for sure, it is not, despite accusations, sadomasochistic pornography.
+In fact, despite the naked bodies and the sexual acts on display, Pasolini ensures there is no titillation or sexual stimulation by placing us in the role of the voyeur.

 In adapting the Marquis de Sade’s 18th-century novel, Pasolini would also embrace Dante’s Divine Comedy.
 But, to ensure Salò found a contemporary voice in modern history, Pasolini opted to set his film in the small town of Salò, Italy.
-It was here, in 1944, that a corrupt interim government took control.
-Its creation, the result of Mussolini’s rescue by the Nazi’s from Italian partisans.
-And it’s here we meet a group of wealthy aristocrats and loyal party members who choose to imprison a group of the town’s young people.
+It was here, in 1944, that a corrupt interim government took control of the town following Mussolini’s rescue by the Nazis.
+Here we meet a group of wealthy aristocrats and loyal party members who choose to imprison a group of the town’s young people for a vile social experiment in sex, torture and control.

 READ MORE: THE PAINTED BIRD AND COME AND SEE

-Salò, or the 120 Days of Sodom, is designed to make us squirm, forcing us to face the darkest realms of human behaviour.
-While at the same time asking us to question the boundaries of power, privilege and wealth.
-Its core messages, just as relevant today as they were in 1975.
+Salò, or the 120 Days of Sodom, is designed to make us squirm, forcing us to face the darkest realms of human behaviour while asking us to question the boundaries of power, privilege and wealth.
 However, this is not a film for the faint-hearted, nor is it a film that should be watched out of mere curiosity.
-Pasolini’s final masterpiece demands our attention and is ultimately as sickening as it is sublime.
-It haunts your thoughts long after the credits roll and asks you to question the very boundaries of cinema as art.
-Salò, or the 120 Days of Sodom, is like nothing before or since; a compelling and uncomfortable portrait of humanity’s darkest reaches from the mind of a complex genius.
+Pasolini’s final masterpiece demands your attention and haunts your thoughts long after the credits roll; it is like nothing before or since – a compelling and uncomfortable portrait of human darkness from the mind of a complex genius.